 SmugMug is incredibly popular and receives 100,000 or more visitors on a single day.
 It even allows you to add watermarks and branding to your work for maximum visibility.
 You can also use the site as a secure image-sharing and image-hosting platform.

-SmugMug takes 15% commission on your work, which is generous for a photography marketplace.
+SmugMug takes a 15 per cent commission on your work, which is generous for a photography marketplace.
 If you’re an amateur photographer looking to transition into professional work, the site provides a perfect gateway into the industry.

 08. Publish books on Amazon